alexnavarroal/data_visualisation_group_2/README.md

 Argentina's journey to becoming World Champions is dissected through a lens of detailed statistical analysis.
 Focusing on their attempts, free kicks, yellow cards, and more, this section uncovers the tactical nuances and strategic decisions that propelled them to the final.
 It’s a story of grit, flair, and tactical brilliance.

 **Decisive Moments:** The Keys to Victory
 The semi-finals and finals are where legends are born.
-Here, we analyze the critical factors of pass completion rate and goal-scoring efficiency, uncovering how these elements were instrumental in clinching victories during the most crucial stages of the tournament.
+Here, we analyze the critical factors of the pass completion rate, uncovering how these elements influenced the victory during the most crucial stages of the tournament.

 **Playmakers Compared:** Assists and Goals per 90 Minutes A champion team is often a reflection of its key players.
 This part of the story compares the performances of star players from France, Argentina, Croatia, and Morocco in terms of assists and goals per 90 minutes.
 It highlights how individual brilliance, combined with team effort, contributes to the making of a World Cup champion.